briansimiyuj/doctor-appointment-app/README.md

   7. Set a state to store slot time and initialize it with empty string
   8. Set a state to store appointed doctors and initialize it with data from local storage
   9. Set a state to store appointed patients and initialize it with data from local storage
+  10. For the `appointedPatients` state:
+    a.
+Initialize it with data from local storage if available
+    b.
+If no data exists in local storage, create sample data with the first 3 patients from the patients array
+    c.
+Each appointed patient object has a structure with:
+      i. `patientInfo`: Contains the full patient information object ii. `appointedTime`: Contains the appointment time slot information
+        - For sample data, times are set to "10:00 AM", "11:00 AM", and "12:00 PM" for the first three patients respectively

+    d.
+This data structure allows doctors to view their appointed patients with relevant appointment details
+    e.
+The state is persisted to local storage whenever it changes, ensuring data persistence across page refreshes

+  11. The context provides methods to update both `appointedDoctors` and `appointedPatients` arrays, allowing for appointment management from both the patient and doctor perspectives
-  10. Set a state to store a boolean to check if the doctor is booked or not and initialize it with false.
+  12. Set a state to store a boolean to check if the doctor is booked or not and initialize it with false.
 This will be per doctor

 ### Booking Page